 Psychology is only an option for Sixth Formers as an A Level subject.
-From 2015 it was part of the new A Level qualifications.

 As a new subject, it can appear to be exciting as it is very different from the previous GCSE options.
 However, it demands the ability to learn a lot of specific factual information which provides the evidence for the theories; it also requires the higher intellectual ability of analysis and critical comment.
 The subject is taught using the AQA specification.

 Psychology is part of the Science curriculum and students will spend much of their time dealing with new terminology and scientific concepts, including planning and producing their own psychological research.
 As part of the new A Level qualification, at least 10% of the marks in assessments for Psychology will require the use of mathematical skills.
 These skills will be applied in the context of topics in Psychology and will be at least the standard of higher tier GCSE Mathematics.